jaspector

 Building Inspections office hours are Monday through Friday, 7:30 a.m. to 3:30 p.m.

-Typical inspection sequence: The county's general pages do not publish one master sequence for every permit type.
+Typical sequence: The county's general pages do not publish one master sequence for every permit type.
 Typical sequence is footing/foundation, framing and applicable trade rough-ins, then final inspection and any needed use-and-occupancy closeout.

-Do I need a building permit in unincorporated Baltimore County, MD?
+01 Do I need a building permit in unincorporated Baltimore County, MD?

 County pages and current code require permits for common additions, alterations, structural changes, demolitions, change in use, floodplain construction, roof repairs where 50 percent or more of sheathing/deck is replaced, certain siding work, and accessory-structure work above county thresholds or in protected locations.

-How much does a building permit cost in unincorporated Baltimore County, MD?
+02 How much does a building permit cost in unincorporated Baltimore County, MD?

+Building permit fees in unincorporated Baltimore County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No single universal minimum for all permit types; schedule varies by permit class.
 Fees are calculated as: Primarily square-foot and occupancy based for new construction/additions, with flat-fee, per-unit, and per-100-square-foot formulas for miscellaneous permit types.
 Plan check fee: County schedule lists plan-review charges of $85 to $130 for certain residential decks/additions/accessory structures when plans are required, plus $54 per half hour for preliminary review.

-How do I apply for a building permit in unincorporated Baltimore County, MD?
+03 How do I apply for a building permit in unincorporated Baltimore County, MD?

-1. Create or log into a Baltimore County PLL Portal account.
+To apply for a building permit in unincorporated Baltimore County, MD, follow these steps: 1.
+Create or log into a Baltimore County PLL Portal account.
 2. Select the permit type and complete applicant, owner, address, and contractor fields.
 3. Upload plans and all required supporting documentation.
 4. Submit the application for county review.
 5. Review county comments, upload revisions, and complete any additional required county or related-agency review items.
 6. Pay fees online once assessed.
 7. Receive the permit and approved plans electronically, keep them on site, and schedule inspections through the portal.

-How long does it take to get a building permit in unincorporated Baltimore County, MD?
+04 How long does it take to get a building permit in unincorporated Baltimore County, MD?

-What work is exempt from building permits in unincorporated Baltimore County, MD?
+05 What work is exempt from building permits in unincorporated Baltimore County, MD?

-How do I schedule a building inspection in unincorporated Baltimore County, MD?
+06 How do I schedule a building inspection in unincorporated Baltimore County, MD?

-Inspections can be scheduled via: PLL Portal, 410-887-3953 (estimated times: 7:30–8:00 AM).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Baltimore County, MD via: PLL Portal, 410-887-3953 (estimated times: 7:30–8:00 AM).
 Online account scheduling is required, with requests due by 2 p.m. the prior business day.
 Building inspection estimated times are available by phone between 7:30 and 8 a.m. on inspection day..